Noëlle (2007 film)

-Noëlle is a 2007 drama film written, produced, and directed by David Wall who also stars as Father Jonathan Keene, a Catholic priest who comes to a small American fishing village in the Christmas season to shut down a dying parish, only to experience a personal transformation as he encounters the eccentric townspeople.
+Noëlle (also referred to as Mrs. Worthington's Party) is a 2007 drama film written, produced, and directed by David Wall who also stars as Father Jonathan Keene, a Catholic priest who comes to a small American fishing village in the Christmas season to shut down a dying parish, only to experience a personal transformation as he encounters the eccentric townspeople.

 Shot on location on Cape Cod, Noëlle was originally produced under the title Mrs. Worthington's Party by Volo Films (David Wall's production banner) and won two awards at the 2006 Fort Lauderdale International Film Festival for Best Director and Best American Indie 1st Runner Up.
-The film was picked up for commercial distribution by Protestant film company Gener8Xion Entertainment and was released in theaters on December 7, 2007.
+The film was picked up for commercial distribution by independent film company Gener8Xion Entertainment and was released in theaters on December 7, 2007.

 Plot

 Father Jonathan Keene goes to a small fishing village a week before Christmas to shut down a dying parish.

 When he gets there, he finds that the congregation has dropped from 150 to 20 under Simeon's leadership.

 While Simeon takes Father Keene around the parish, Keene sees a young woman he had seen at the bus station when he first arrived in the village.
 He returns her glove he accidentally picked up when they bumped into each other.
 The woman introduces herself as Marjorie Worthington but quickly excuses herself to return to having a rather animated discussion with her boyfriend.

 Later, at a rehearsal for the Nativity play, Simeon tells the parishioners that Father Keene is there to take over the parish and leaves, turning over the production to Keene.
 Keene asks Marjorie to play Mary as she is the only woman he has seen in town that is under 60, but she turns the role down saying that she 'isn't Mary.'
 As an atheist, she views a virgin birth as being preposterous.
-Keene counters that she believes in evolution, that billions of years ago, a single cell developed into a fish, then an amphibian, then dinosaurs, mammals, apes, and finally humans--all by pure chance.
+Keene counters that she believes in evolution, that billions of years ago, a single cell developed into a fish, then an amphibian, then dinosaurs, mammals, apes, and finally humans—all by pure chance.
 He asks her with that belief, what is so hard to imagine that a teenage girl could get pregnant and bear the Son of God?
 Marjorie tells Keene that she'll think about it.

 A few days later, a woman goes into the Confessional and tells Father Keene that she overheard Marjorie and her boyfriend Seth talking and Marjorie is pregnant with Seth's baby even though he has a wife in New York.
 Soon afterwards, Marjorie arrives and tells Keene that she decided to take the role of Mary in the play.
 Keene responds by rejecting Marjorie and shaming her for her promiscuous life.
 She definitely 'isn't Mary.'
 Marjorie tells him that she found out Seth was married and that she has ended their relationship.